Get backlinks from our recommended provider

 Yes, it’s fun to scroll through endless businesses, but you typically have to act quickly and expect competition if you want to buy.
 These websites can attract a lot of traffic, and good deals don’t last long before someone grabs them.

-Here’s just a handful of auctions sites to buy businesses:
+Here’s just a handful of auction sites to buy businesses:

 1. Motion Invest – All the websites listed on their marketplace are verified and vetted by their team.
-Most of them are amazon affiliate websites with a monthly revenue ranging from $30 to $5000.
+Most are Amazon affiliate websites with a monthly revenue ranging from $30 to $5000.

-2. Flippa: If you don’t mind vetting businesses on your own, Flippa is a trendy business marketplace.
+2. Flippa: If you don’t mind vetting businesses alone, Flippa is a trendy business marketplace.
 You can browse thousands of online businesses, with purchase opportunities starting at hundreds of dollars.

-3. Exchange Marketplace: Owned by Shopify, this is an eCommerce marketplace exclusively for buying and selling Shopify businesses.
-The big benefit here is that Shopify uses its internal data about each store to verify numbers before you make a purchase.
+3. Exchange Marketplace: Owned by Shopify, this eCommerce marketplace exclusively buys and sells Shopify businesses.
+The significant benefit here is that Shopify uses its internal data about each store to verify numbers before you make a purchase.

-4. Digital Point Forum – This auction forum has many just-started websites for sale.
-So if you are looking for new projects at low prices, you should pay a visit.
+4. Digital Point Forum—This auction forum has many newly launched websites for sale.
+If you are looking for new projects at low prices, you should visit.

 5. eBay – There is an auction section for websites on eBay where you can find goodies to purchase.
 Like on DigitalPoint, many of the listings are projects that just started.

-Business brokers are agents who help shop around a site.
-These companies typically help with due diligence, evaluate the business and help with the negotiation process.
+Business brokers are agents who help shoppers find a site.
+These companies typically perform due diligence, evaluate the business, and negotiate the sale.
 Of course, they also take a cut of the sale!

 Here are several website brokers I recommend:

-• Empire Flippers: This online brokerage firm vets every business to ensure that scams or poorly-run businesses don’t make it on the website.
-According to Greg Elfrink, Director of Marketing at Empire Flippers, the team turns down about 92% of the businesses that try to list on their website.
+• Empire Flippers: This online brokerage firm vets every business to ensure that scams or poorly run businesses aren’t on the website.
+According to Greg Elfrink, Director of Marketing at Empire Flippers, the team turns down about 92% of the companies that try to list on their website.

 • MicroAcquire: Like Empire Flippers, MicroAcquire is respected for its vetting process.
 It specializes in startups.
 The acquisition process starts blind, with the prospective buyer and seller exchanging minimal information to determine interest.

-• FE International – Their clients are usually high-end companies, covering transactions that start from five figures and go up.
-They ensure that each sale through them is legit and guarantees a scam-free environment.
+• FE International—Their clients are usually high-end companies, covering transactions that start from five figures and go up.
+They ensure that each sale through them is legit and guarantee a scam-free environment.

 • Motion Invest – This website brokerage focuses on buying and selling money-making blogs monetized through affiliate marketing.